 The dolphins can also surprise this experienced trainer.
 “They’re constantly surprising me!” she admits.
 “When Makoa is learning a new behavior, and I ask him for a behavior that’s well established—one he’s been doing for a year, so he should know that cue solidly—he will sometimes offer me the new behavior instead, as if to say, look at this new thing I’m learning!”

 We’re also learning from the lags.
 Because few zoological facilities keep them, little is known about Pacific white-sided dolphins compared to terrestrial species or even the popular bottlenose dolphin.
-For more than 25 years, however, Shedd has participated in collaborative efforts, including published studies that help the scientific community better understand lags’ hearing, acoustics, social behavior, reproductive physiology and immune system, providing a window into the biology and behavior of this ocean species.
+For almost 30 years, however, Shedd has participated in collaborative efforts, including published studies that help the scientific community better understand lags’ hearing, acoustics, social behavior, reproductive physiology and immune system, providing a window into the biology and behavior of this ocean species.

 “It’s hard to monitor and track them in the wild, so pretty much everything we know about young lags growing up we’ve learned in aquariums and zoos,” Maris says.
 That includes their gestation period, which is not quite 12 months; fetal growth, through ultrasound examinations; and how often and how much calves nurse.
-In fact, the only lag births scientists have ever observed have been in aquariums and zoos, including Katrl’s well-documented delivery of Kukdlaa, in progress above.
+Nearly all lag births observed by scientists have been in aquariums and zoos.

 Now that you’ve met the dolphins, Maris has this suggestion for how you can help research and conservation efforts for these powerful, graceful and engaging marine mammals: Support Shedd, which is contributing to the body of knowledge about Pacific white-sided dolphins and their environment.